KratosMultiphysics/CoSimIO/docs/communication.md

 <!-- /code_chunk_output -->
 ---

 Exchanging data between two codes using interprocess communication (IPC) is the main task of the _CoSimIO_.
 Different methods with specific advantags / disadvantages exist, see below.
+The default way of communicating is by using sockets, see [here](#socket-based-communication).

 When initially establishing a connection between two codes, a handshake of both partners is performed.
 During this handshake some basic information is exchanged between the partners, including the check if the versions of _CoSimIO_ are compatible.
 The handshake is always done via files as it is the most robust way of communication.